 10,000 Women is a global initiative supported by The Goldman Sachs Foundation that provides women entrepreneurs around the world with practical business education, business advising, and networking.
-To date, the initiative has reached over 10,000 women from 43 countries.
 Through the program, participants will gain practical skills in topics such as planning, negotiation, marketing, and employee management that can immediately be put into action, as well as assistance in accessing capital.

 Globally, graduates of the 10,000 Women program report immediate and sustained business growth.
 Eighteen months after completing the program, 10,000 Women graduates are increasing their revenues and creating new jobs in their communities:

-- 73% of graduates who apply for a loan are approved
+- 73% of graduates who apply for a loan obtain approvals.

 Practical Business EducationDesigned in partnership with Babson College, one of the top-ranked entrepreneurship schools in the world, the 10,000 Women curriculum focuses on practical skills in topics such as negotiations, marketing, and employee management that can immediately be put into practice.